Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 The church

-The façade is transitional: harking back to the gothic of, say, the Frari but verging on the renaissance style of Codussi, who was said to have been inspired by this church when designing San Michele and San Zaccaria.
-The interior has a ship's-keel roof and old columns.
-The architect Massari, who designed the church of the Pietà where Vivaldi famously taught, is buried here.
+The three-part brick façade is transitional: harking back to the gothic of, say, the Frari but verging on the Renaissance style of Codussi, who was said to have been inspired by this church when designing San Michele and San Zaccaria.

 Interior